Blockost/aws-connect-cli/README.md

 ## Overview

 `aws-connect` is an executable for Linux systems relying on AWS CLI that provides a user-friendly, prompt-based interface to connect to AWS EC2 instances securely.
-Its goal is too eliminate user-managed (and often unsecured) SSH keys and IP-whitelisting done via EC2 Security Groups 🔒.
+Its goal is to eliminate user-managed (and often unsecured) SSH keys and IP-whitelisting done via EC2 Security Groups 🔒.

 ## Prerequisites

 - Node v12+
-- AWS cli v2+
+- AWS CLI v2+
   - CLI should be configured properly using an AWS access key
   - Your IAM user should have rights to use [AWS EC2 Instance Connect](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Connect-using-EC2-Instance-Connect.html) and [AWS Session Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/what-is-systems-manager.html) to connect to EC2 instances